luccaugusto/Arroiz/.local/bin/README.md

 Cretes a new branch.
 Prompts with dmenu for the branch type: feature, bugfix or hotfix.
 If it is a hotfix branch, create it from master.

+### personalspace
+Keeps my personal files backed up and versioned

 ### powermenu
 Shutdown or reboot via dmenu

 ### rebasedev
- nanvix script so i don`t mess up any branches
+ script so i don`t mess up any branches

 ### rec_webcam
 Records my webcam